isissi/accuenergy-code-submission/README.md

 ## Features
 This single web page includes the following features:
-A. A button to support user location acquisition from browser.
+- A button to support user location acquisition from browser.
-B. A module which allows user to input the name of a location.
+- A module which allows user to input the name of a location.
 (Searching feature is triggered by both button click, and press enter key on the keyboard)
-a.
-Display the location on the map and add a marker to each searched location every time when the location is changed.
+  1. Display the location on the map and add a marker to each searched location every time when the location is changed.
-b.
-A table with pagination to show all searched places:
+  2. A table with pagination to show all searched places:
-  1. It displays a maximum of 10 records on each page.
+    - It displays a maximum of 10 records on each page.
-  2. A checkbox at the beginning of each row to allow user to select multiple records at the same time.
+    - A checkbox at the beginning of each row to allow user to select multiple records at the same time.
-  3. A delete button on the top of it to delete all selected records as well as the marker on the map.
+    - A delete button on the top of it to delete all selected records as well as the marker on the map.
-c.
-Display the time zone and local time of the latest searched location.
+  3. Display the time zone and local time of the latest searched location.

 ## System dependencies
 - SASS